osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 ## Community Moderator

-The role assigned to a user within a community "member tenant" who manages the community for their tenant.
+A role assigned to a user within a community "member tenant" who manages the community for their tenant.
 Usually, a Community Moderator is the person who accepted the invitation on behalf of his or her tenant.
 This user must also be an Account Administrator within their own tenant.

 The Community Moderator's primary purpose is to manage what users from their tenant have access to the community.
 Community Moderators have all the privileges of a Community Member, plus the ability to:

 - Pause access to shared data from their tenant.
-- Add or remove users from their tenant to the community
+- Add users from their tenant to the community or remove users
-- Manage user access up to their role.
 - Remove their tenant from the community

 A Community Moderator can assign the Community Moderator role or Community Member role to any user in their own tenant.
 A Community Moderator cannot assign the Community Administrator role.

 ## Community Administrator

-The role assigned to the user within the Community Owner's tenant.
-Community Administrators have full administrative rights to their community.
+A role assigned to a user granting full administrative rights within the [Community Owner's](#community-owner) tenant.
 These rights include all the privileges granted to a Community Moderator plus the ability to:

 - Delete the community
 - Invite and remove tenants from the community